 How should all of these cases be understood?
 Should we assume that, despite the textual silence, Moshe must nonetheless be operating according to a received Divine directive?
 Or, is it possible that, at times, Moshe acts on his own initiative?
 How much autonomy does any prophet have, and was Moshe any different than other prophets in this regard?
 Is Moshe merely Hashem's mouthpiece, or does he have the authority to make his own decisions and write his own speeches, and even to attribute these to Hashem?6

 How Complete a Record?The flip side of the above issue is the question of what and how much the Torah chooses to record for posterity.
 Is there a need to record both Hashem's instructions to Moshe to speak to the nation and Moshe's execution, or can one suffice?
-In some instances, both Hashem's command and Moshe's transmission are found in the text.7 In other cases, though, only Hashem's words are mentioned, while Moshe's fulfillment is only assumed.8 The above cases, where just Moshe's speech is recorded, are rare.
+In some instances, both Hashem's command and Moshe's transmission are found in the text.7 In other cases, though, only Hashem's words are mentioned, while Moshe's fulfillment is only assumed.8 The converse cases noted above, where just Moshe's speech is recorded, are even rarer.
 Why does the text sometimes employ one method and other times another?
-If everything is happening at Hashem's behest, why are His words not always recorded?
+If everything is always happening at Hashem's behest, why are His words not always recorded?
 If not, what allows Moshe to speak in His name?

 Test of a True Prophet

 Devarim 18 discusses laws relating to prophets and the criteria for determining who is a true or false messenger: